Pimples on Scalp: Is it Scalp Acne or Something Else?

 The main cause of pimples on scalp is clogged hair follicles.
 They can be clogged due to product buildup, the presence of certain bacteria, or excess sebum on the scalp.

-However other skin conditions such as scalp folliculitis, seborrheic dermatitis, ringworm, and acne keloidalis nuchae also lead to the appearance of pimple-like bumps on the scalp.
+also leads to the appearance of pimple-like bumps on the scalp.

 When should I be worried about bumps on my scalp?

-How can I remove pimples on my scalp?
+How can I get rid of pimples on my scalp?

 The best way to get rid of pimples on the scalp is to use a medicated shampoo at least 2 to 3 times a week to wash your scalp.
 Use a shampoo that contains Salicylic acid as an active ingredient.